Common complaints about communication

 Keep how you communicate to employees consistent through which channel you promote it, how you format it, and who it comes from.

 Send your message through multiple channels.
-Everyone has a different preferred method of communication, so try to catch as many employees through a mixture of channels such as Slack, email, in person, and over the phone.
+Everyone has a different preferred method of communication.
+Shift workers, in particular, will run on a different schedule from nine-to-fives, so try to reach as many employees as possible through a mixture of channels.

 Where possible, draw links between any announcements and how that will impact individuals.
 If it has absolutely no relevance, then reconsider who you’re announcing it to.